ui/stamps-api-docs/source/customer_api.rst

-name            Yes         Customer's name email           No          Customer's email mobile_number   No          Customer's mobile number birthday        Yes         Customer's birthday (with format YYYY-MM-DD) gender          Yes         Customer's gender ("male" or "female") store           Yes         Integer representing store ID where customer is registered member_id       No          Customer's member (card) id address         No          Customer's address
+name            Yes         Customer's name email           No          Customer's email mobile_number   No          Customer's mobile number birthday        No          Customer's birthday (with format YYYY-MM-DD) gender          No          Customer's gender ("male" or "female") store           Yes         Integer representing store ID where customer is registered member_id       No          Customer's member (card) id address         No          Customer's address